haroldE30/contactapi-ws/README.md

 -------------------
 Script and Entity diagram is available 'src/main/resources/db/' folder.

-You may run the script.sql after the application is running for the first time.
+Running the script is optional but you may run the script after the application is running for the first time.
 1. Open Browser
 2. Enter http://localhost:8080/api/v1/h2-console
 3. Enter 'jdbc:h2:mem:contact_db' (without quote) to JDBC URL field